-Building a website may be easier now than it’s ever been, particularly with the best website builders, but new website owners still face a lot of different decisions in the process.
-One of the most important decisions you have to make early on is figuring out which of the best web hosting services are ideal for your website.
+Building a website may be easier now than it’s ever been, particularly with the best website builders (opens in new tab), but new website owners still face a lot of different decisions in the process.
+One of the most important decisions you have to make early on is figuring out which of the best web hosting (opens in new tab) services are ideal for your website.

 You’ll find a lot of different terms and categories in your research about web hosts—It’s a lot to navigate.
-A question you’ll want to understand early on is how web hosting and WordPress hosting compare, and here we pit web hosting vs WordPress hosting to help you make a choice between the two.
+A question you’ll want to understand early on is how web hosting and the best WordPress hosting (opens in new tab) compare, and here we pit web hosting vs WordPress hosting to help you make a choice between the two.

 What is web hosting?